Embracing Upcycling: Transforming Waste into Fashionable Future

 Start simple and build confidence with small projects.

 Use tutorials.
-YouTube and TikTok have thousands of creative how-tos.
+YouTube and TikTok feature thousands of creative how-tos.

 Don’t worry about perfection.
 It’s about creativity, not couture.